I want to start off by being sure you see this link to download my free Passover stuff:

 9. Remember the redemption and salvation given to us by Yeshua’s death with the bread and the wine.

 Now, I’m going to start explaining item by item.
 Please remember that I do all of the Biblical commands listed above.
 But I also do a lot of other things in my Passover that are not commanded.
-All you need or have to do are the Biblical commands.
+All you need to do is the Biblical commands.
 Beyond those, you have freedom to do whatever you want for Passover as long as it doesn’t break some other Torah command.
 So be creative and invent your own traditions!
 Most of what I’m going to talk about is just tradition, because the Biblical commands are so few and simple.

-I say a lot more than that, but that’s the jist of it.
+I say a lot more than that, but that’s the gist of it.
 Many people get really nervous about doing it, but they often just need encouragement.
 So, to make it simple, here’s my recommendation: Do your first Passover with just your immediate family.
 Do your next with others you’ve invited to your home, and so on and so on.

 Get the Matazh